windingwind/zotero-better-notes/UserGuide.md

 Go back to the workspace window.

-Click links with Ctrl, the linked note will show up in the preview area(right side➡️).
+Open a note link, the linked note will show up in the preview area(right side➡️).

 ![preview-link](./image/README/preview-note.png)